(1) For the purposes of this Part a director's “service contract”, in relation to a company, means a contract under which—

 (b) services (as director or otherwise) that a director of the company undertakes personally to perform are made available by a third party to the company, or to a subsidiary of the company.

-(2) The provisions of this Part relating to directors' service contracts apply to the terms of a person's appointment as
+(2) The provisions of this Part relating to directors' service contracts apply to the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.